OneYourself21/Roll_Detection/README.md

 ## Database

 Used Parquet_Builder from https://github.com/OneYourself21/Databento_CSV_to_Parquet as the database.
-It used Polars set in EST however duckdb pulls with local session timezone by default so set timezone to EST on polars.
+It used Polars set in EST however duckdb pulls with local session timezone by default so set timezone to EST on duckdb to not be stuck on BST.

 ---